 - Go the extra mile

-1. Make answers to common complaints easy to find
+1. Make answers easy to find

-Speed is an important factor in whether customers are satisfied with a customer support interaction.
+Speed is an incredibly important factor in providing a positive support experience.
 That’s where a well-organized, searchable knowledge base can help.

 3. Track common customer complaints

 4. Understand the different types of customers